 If you’re thinking about starting or growing a family, age 35 has special — possibly even dreaded — significance to you.
 It’s when you’re suddenly considered of “advanced maternal age” and your pregnancy may even be referred to as “geriatric” — even if you don’t have a single strand of gray hair.
+So what is the real geriatric pregnancy age range?

 Although “geriatric” is often used to describe pregnancy in women aged 35 and older, it’s not recognized as an official medical term, according to the American College of Obstetricians and Gynecologists (ACOG).
 “Advanced maternal age” is the accepted language, and comes with warnings of decreased fertility, increased miscarriage rates, and higher risks for developing serious complications during pregnancy, like preeclampsia (high blood pressure) and gestational diabetes.